-Summary of Action Waste Reduction Track progress of the procurement policy.
-Continue to implement electronic, print and presentation recycling outreach elements including MRW.
+Option Summary of Action Waste Reduction Waste Reduction Policies Track progress of the procurement policy.
+Public Education and Outreach Continue to implement electronic, print and presentation recycling outreach elements including MRW.
 Consider preparing videos to discuss various solid waste related topics.
 Videos will be posted to the County website.
-Continue to offer more technical assistance and provide a case study of high- performing businesses.
-Support community activities and local organizations to expand their programs through sponsorships and presentations.
+Commercial Technical Assistance Continue to offer more technical assistance and provide a case study of high-performing businesses.
+Institutional and Nonprofit Assistance Support community activities and local organizations to expand their programs through sponsorships and presentations.
 As new schools are planned, get involved in predesign efforts to make sure schools set up with equipment that supports waste reduction.
-Develop procurement policies for agencies, ensure the success of the plastic ban bag, and promote smart purchasing options.
-Work with haulers and cities to provide recycling services that support the viability of those programs and are economically feasible based on market conditions.
-Provide technical assistance to large businesses.
+Purchasing Develop procurement policies for agencies, ensure the success of the plastic ban bag, and promote smart purchasing options.
+Recycling Collection Work with haulers and cities to provide recycling services that support the viability of those programs and are economically feasible based on market conditions.
+Commercial Programs Provide technical assistance to large businesses.
 Target agricultural activities.
 Develop a recognition program to increase recycling.
-Continue reviewing event plans and develop best management practices for event planners.
-Provide recycling services that support the viability of those programs and are economically feasible based on market conditions.
-Maintain the Pay-As-You-Throw structure.
+Large Venue and Special Event Recycling Continue reviewing event plans and develop best management practices for event planners.
+Self-Haul Provide recycling services that support the viability of those programs and are economically feasible based on market conditions.
+Rate Structure Maintain the Pay-As-You-Throw structure.
 Evaluate if rate changes are necessary to adequately cover the cost of recycling.
-Assist organizations in applying for grants.
+Recycling Incentives Assist organizations in applying for grants.
 Encourage use of the recycling trailer.
-Conduct annual assessment of progress meeting the goals and objectives of the Plan.
-Identify and pursue funding and nonmonetary resources for developing and implementing recycling programs and promotion.
-Encourage the establishment of formal working relationships between the County and other agencies, institutions, and organizations.
-Promote complementary programs like green building and food waste reduction.
-Evaluate the expansion of programs to target specific waste generators; evaluate curbside recycling.
-Continue existing outreach to increase recycling rates and reduce contamination and expand program resources online.
-Continue to develop, distribute, and post composting education materials.
+Evaluation and Monitoring Conduct annual assessment of progress meeting the goals and objectives of the Plan.
+Identify Funding and Other Nonmonetary Resources Identify and pursue funding and nonmonetary resources for developing and implementing recycling programs and promotion.
+Formal Working Relationships Encourage the establishment of formal working relationships between the County and other agencies, institutions, and organizations.
+Sustainable Community Promote complementary programs like green building and food waste reduction.
+Evaluate Expansion of Programs Evaluate the expansion of programs to target specific waste generators; evaluate curbside recycling.
+Public Outreach and Education Continue existing outreach to increase recycling rates and reduce contamination and expand program resources online.
+Composting Composting Public Education and Outreach Continue to develop, distribute, and post composting education materials.
 Expand the Master Composter program and offer additional seminars.
-Develop new Compost Facility at the new transfer station that is being developed.
+Compost Facility Develop new Compost Facility at the new transfer station that is being developed.